scottbedard/vue-sortablejs/README.md

 ### Reactivity

-All options are supported reactivity.
-Sortablejs instances are refreshed when options changes.
+All options supported reactivity, and Sortablejs instances are refreshed on change.

 ```js
 const disabled = ref(false)